New fuel to get sea freight environmentally shipshape

 Tens of thousands of cargo ships will have to start using less polluting fuels in January, a boon for the environment that could however lead to higher bills for consumers.

-The International Maritime Organisation decided in 2016 that the sulphur levels in fuels for ships would have to fall to 0.5 per cent in 2020, compared to 3.5 per cent currently.
+The International Maritime Organization decided in 2016 that the sulphur levels in fuels for ships would have to fall to 0.5 percent in 2020, compared to 3.5 percent currently.

 The shipping industry is critical to the global economy but the pollution it generates is estimated to cause 400,000 premature deaths and 14 million cases of asthma among children per year, according to a 2018 article in the magazine Nature.